-Pianist WILLIAM WESTNEY is currently Hans Christian Andersen Guest Professor at the University of Southern Denmark for 2009-10.
-HCA-Academy Guest Researcher residencies are awarded annually to scholars from abroad who can exert an invigorating influence within a disciplinary setting at SDU.
-Westney is affiliated with the Institute of Philosophy, Education and the Study of Religions (IFPR) at the University of Southern Denmark and is a member of the research program The Aesthetics of Music and Sound (www.soundmusicresearch.org).
+Pianist WILLIAM WESTNEY appears tonight as part of his residency as Hans Christian Andersen Guest Professor at the University of Southern Denmark for 2009-10.
+HCA-Academy Guest Researcher residencies are awarded annually to scholars from abroad who can exert an invigorating influence within a disciplinary setting at SDU, while also taking part in SDU-sponsored events whose scope is university wide as well as open to the general public.
+Westney is affiliated with the Institute of Philosophy, Education and the Study of Religions (IFPR) at the University of Southern Denmark and is a member of the research program The Aesthetics of Music and Sound.